pbradz/git-primer/README.md

 git pull origin my-feature
 ```

 If someone else was working on the branch, you may need to merge their work with yours.
-Git gives you many different options for doing this, but most often, you can just use this procedure:
+Git gives you [many different options](https://git-scm.com/docs/merge-strategies) for doing this, but most often, you can just use this procedure:

 ```bash
 git mergetool
 ```

 Select your preferred tool and complete the merge.
-If you select, Opendiff, just use the GUI and save your merge.
+If you select Opendiff, just use the GUI and save your merge.
 If you select Vim, follow these instructions:

 >```
 > ----------------------------------------